EmotiBit/Biometric_Validation_Methods/README.md

 1. EmotiBit and Cyton file recorded with `v2.2.1`
 1. EmotiBit and Muse file recorded with `v2.2.1` *(from a different recording session than the Cyton file)*

-The files in 1 can be directly compared with each other and plots can be generated between the two files, as they are from the recording session.
+The files in 1 can be directly compared with each other and plots can be generated between the two files, as they are from the same recording session.
 The same applies for 2, 3, and 4.

 In addition, you can compare the plots generated in 1 to the plots generated in 2, but the plots from 1 and 2 cannot be compared to the plots from either 3 or 4.